MakanAKaregar/RPR/README.md

 Note: if you use the new chipset (MTK3333) instead of legacy MTK3339-based module:
 MTK3333 does not support the output of non-integer SNR values.
 You can skip step 1.6 if you use MTK3333.

-## 1.7 Installing some python packages:
+## 1.7 Installing some python packages and sshpass utility:

 Make sure your RPi is connected to the internet.
 We will need a few additional python packages to make the python scripts work.
 Running the following command from terminal will install these libraries: